nickjj/ansible-playbooks/README.md

 This is what I like to label as configuration data.
 Sensitive information may or may not be included here and may or may not be checked into version control.
 It's up to you.
 It is very beneficial to be able to use the same playbook for many different sites.
 Having your inventory isolated away from the playbook allows you to do this.

-Imagine having 10 rails applications.
+Imagine having 10 rails app.
 You wouldn't need 10 playbooks.
 You only need 1 playbook and a way to customize the configuration data like which IPs it should use, user credentials, ssl certificates and all of that fun stuff.

 #### Securing passwords and other sensitive files